Python Lecture 2 - Lexical Structure of Python

 1. Indentation is a Token

-Python's most distinctive feature is that indentation is syntax.
+Python's most distinctive feature -- indentation is syntax.

 def greet():